steffiso/Datalution/readme.txt

 ----------------------------------------------------------------------------------------------------
 - To use this tool, two different sights are provided:
 	- User- Console (/user): to get and put entities
-	- Admin- Console (/admin): to make schema changes or add new entitiy types
+	- Admin- Console (/admin): to make schema changes or add new entity types
 - Supported commands have the following syntax: e.g.
 	1. In the user console:
 	- get Player.id=1